ykotseruba/pySTAR-FC/README.md

 # pySTAR-FC
 pySTAR-FC is an application for predicting human fixation locations on arbitrary static images.

 This is a Python re-implementation of [STAR-FC](https://github.com/TsotsosLab/STAR-FC) published in CVPR'18 paper ["Active Fixation Control to Predict Saccade Sequences"](http://openaccess.thecvf.com/content_cvpr_2018/papers/Wloka_Active_Fixation_Control_CVPR_2018_paper.pdf).
-Note that the Python version uses a faster OpenGL-based foveation therefore the results will be different from the ones in the paper.
+Note that the Python version uses a faster OpenGL-based foveation therefore it produces the results that are *different from the ones in the paper*.

 ![pySTAR-FC in action](examples/Yarbus.gif)